 When the heavy clay layer is broken into, this underground water trickles out and down to fill any depression in the clay base below.
 It then becomes free water with an extensive surface.
 This is why we have some big ponds around our house.

-A tree I planted three of around the property in the late 1980’s was the small native rainforest tree, the Native Gardenia called Randia Fitzalanii …. see the many images of the tree.
+I planted three trees around the property in the late 1980’s.
+These were the small native rainforest tree, the Native Gardenia called Randia Fitzalanii …. see the many images of the tree.
 It grows as a woody shrub or small tree some 3–10 m (9.8–32.8 ft) in height.

 I had an interesting experience earlier this year in 2016 (now September 2016).
 I wanted to grow from natural seed, Randia Fitzalanii …. see the Post 4: The Rainforest Garden Room.
-I wanted to grow quite a few (100 +) to plant around our boundaries of our property ….
-At the front along Chambers Flat Rd. and down our two side boundaries.
+I wanted to grow quite a few (100 +) to plant around the boundaries of our property …. at the front along Chambers Flat Rd. and down our two side boundaries.
 Randia is an excellent screening tree because of the density of the tree.
-Earlier in the year, I retrieved several of the small yellow pear shaped fruit.
-I extracted the small seeds and placed them in several big pots of the soil mix created from own compost and sandy soil mix.
+Earlier in the year, I retrieved several of the small yellow pear-shaped fruit.
+I extracted the small seeds and placed them in several big pots of the soil mix created from our own compost and sandy soil mix.
 Being placed in our nursery watering area, up came many Randia seedlings.
 These were then taken out and planted out in small 150 mm nursery pots.
 These then grew to 150 mm high.

 ….
 Casuarina littoralis or Black Oak is a small narrow tree between 6m and 15m high; bark persistent, rough, hard, dark grey/dark brown.
-Foliage is needle like and branchlets are generally upright, the photosynthetic branchlets have a tiny reduced whorled teeth leaves 6 to 8 per segment.
+Foliage is needle-like and branchlets are generally upright, the photosynthetic branchlets have a tiny reduced whorled teeth leaves 6 to 8 per segment.
 Flowering occurs in autumn through winter, male trees turn gold when laden with pollen.
 Female trees only bear the “cone” like fruit after small bright red flowers.
-The fruit are 10 to 30mm in length and flat topped.
-May form dense stands in the absence of fire in bushland areas.
+The fruit is 10 to 30mm in length and flat-topped.
+Black Oaks may form dense stands in the absence of fire in bushland areas.
 We have many of these small trees on our land.

 Red-tailed black cockatoo among the gum trees …..
 The red-tailed black cockatoo also known as Banksian- or Banks’ black cockatoo, is a large black cockatoo native to Australia.
 Adult males have a characteristic pair of bright red panels on the tail that gives the species its name.